MachineLemonade/docs/v0.10/ee-configuring-permissions.md

 ```

+**3. Upgrade the Cluster**

-**3.** Once you have your `config.yaml` updated, you can propigate these changes to your cluster by running the following command:
+Once you have your `config.yaml` updated, you can propigate these changes to your cluster by running the following command:

 ```bash
 helm upgrade <platform-name> -f config.yaml . --namespace <namespace>